wade-fs/mudscript/README.md

     - `ask edmund job`
     - `ask edmund topics` (list all available topics)

+### 💻 Web IDE (Online Editing)

+MudScript features a built-in Web IDE for admins and wizards, allowing you to edit and save LPC scripts directly from your browser.
+- **Access**: Log in with an account having `god` or `wizard` role.
+- **Usage**: You can use the web ide to edit files, it supports real-time saving and instant updates.

 ### 📂 Directory Structure

 - `/cmd`: Server entry point (fsmud).